danhetrick/ircpatch/README.md

 ## Why

-To be honest, I created **irc-patch** out of an unusual personal need.
+To be honest, I created **IRC-Patch** out of an unusual personal need.
 I was trying to find some friends on IRC after not speaking to them for some time, and the server, network, and channel where we normally met had been changed.
 I could hang out in random IRC channels, waiting to see who showed up, or I could figure out a way to watch a bunch of different channels on a bunch of different networks at the same time.
-I used the first version of **irc-patch** to watch 10 different channels on 12 different networks;  eventually, I found my IRC friends, and shut down the bot.
+I used the first version of **IRC-Patch** to watch 10 different channels on 12 different networks;  eventually, I found my IRC friends, and shut down the bot.
 Fast forward 10 years, and I found this script in one of my backup drives.
 One thing led to another, and I decided to make this a *real* IRC bot, with a whole bunch of functionality that I found useful.
-I uploaded the script to GitHub, and started fixing and updating the code:  **irc-patch** was born.
+I uploaded the script to GitHub, and started fixing and updating the code:  **IRC-Patch** was born.

 ## License

-**irc-patch** is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+**IRC-Patch** is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

 Also includes XML::TreePP by Yusuke Kawasaki, built into the program rather than as a separate library.
 It's licensed via the same license this program, and Perl, uses.